A potentially large tree growing to a height to 45 m. It does not form a lignotuber.

 Eucalyptus is one of three similar genera that are commonly referred to as “eucalypts”, the others being Corymbia and Angophora.

 The timber is used in general construction.
-One of the major species being converted to wood chips at Eden for export for writing paper production.
+This species is one of the major species being converted to wood chips at Eden for export for writing paper production.

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).